ELIXIR-Belgium/elixir-toolkit-theme/pages/contribute/markdown_cheat_sheet.md

 ```

 ## Listing training material
 You can list training material by using the metadata fields as in the example below.
-Each training item will be automatically added as an entry to the table in the [All training resources page](https://rdmkit.elixir-europe.org/all_training_resources.html).

 ```yml
 training: